 Part 2: Fermenting Grape Juice into Wine

-White wines are typically fermented much cooler than red wines.
+Typically, White wines ferment much cooler than red wines.
 This is to preserve the fresh fruity flavors.
 During this time the 2 parts sugar ferments into 1 part alcohol.
-So, if you start with 2 Brix of sugar you’ll get a 1% ABV wine.
-The higher the sugar content of the juice the higher the resulting alcohol level.
-White wines are also much more susceptible to discoloration (e.g. turn yellow-brown) and don’t commonly cellar as long as red wines.
+So, if you start with 2 Brix of sugar, you’ll get a 1% ABV wine.
+The higher the sugar content of the juice, the higher the resulting alcohol level.
+White wines are also much more susceptible to discoloration (e.g., turn yellow-brown) and don’t commonly cellar as long as red wines.

 Part 3: Oaky Wine and MLF